-User education and awareness training plays key role in stopping malware from being delivered and/or infecting other systems within the network.
+User education and awareness training play a key role in stopping malware from being delivered and/or infecting other systems within the network.
 Cyber security importance in the user training should address at the least these facts:

-Organise regular trainings with engaging content about ongoing issues.
+Organise regular training with engaging content about ongoing issues.
 Topics such as remote working securely, insider threats, cyber security tips for businesses in easy to understand language should be included.

-Consider your supply chain to ensure better cyber security posture across business partners, suppliers and other third parties.
-Small business should consider defining policies for supply chain parties based on the risks attached to data access, storage and consumption.
+Consider your supply chain to ensure a better cyber security posture across business partners, suppliers and other third parties.
+Small businesses should consider defining policies for supply chain parties based on the risks attached to data access, storage and consumption.